 Problems from Relying on Our Common Sense

 In retrospect, we can see that reliance on our common sense is not very effective.
 What was the result when we relied on our common sense when we were five?
 Because our fund of experience was limited we didn’t have much common sense.
 As it is commonly put, we didn’t know better.
+More to the point, we lacked the objectivity that we have today.
 While we had more common sense at eighteen than we did at five, in retrospect we probably can see major limitations in our assumptions and the choices that we made, although we were doing the best that we knew at the time.
 Similarly, in twenty years, looking back at today, we will see that the trust we place today in our common sense is in many ways short-sighted and self-destructive.
+We lack the objectivity that we will hopefully have in five years, if we continue to pay attention rather than wrap ourselves in anesthetizing cocoons of comfort.
 We will see ways that we could have saved ourselves time and trouble that if we had made a few simple decisions today with greater wisdom.

 We have all experienced misfortune and failure by trusting our common sense, because while it is authentic and “true,” it is just too partial.
 Like a blind man groping an elephant, it only grasps a part of the whole, and therefore draws partial conclusions.
 The best that we know, regardless of our intentions, just doesn’t grasp the entirety of the elephant.
 And what we do not perceive is still there and continues to matter, to exert itself, to influence our live and to victimize us out of our realm of awareness.